 As a representative of management, Rosalind finds herself in a pickle.
 She needs to back the official line, even though she’s haunted by doubts.

-It also doesn’t make sense for Rosalind to wage war on the institution that is MIT, when this is exactly what a constant row of international guests visit Boston in order to try to emulate.
+It also doesn’t seem to make sense to wage war on the *institution* that is MIT, when this is exactly what a constant row of international guests visit Boston in order to try to emulate.

 In the end, history proved the historian right.
-Reengineering departed with a whimper; after many years of ”change work”, its effects was almost entirely limited to the university wide roll-out of SAP’s software.
+Reengineering departed with a whimper; after many years of ”change work”, its effects were almost entirely limited to the university wide adoption of SAP’s software.

 Reengineering proved that assumption to be wrong.
 In terms of head-count, it had turned out to be a zero-sum game.
 Some clerical staff had indeed been fired, but their desks soon had to be manned by IT professionals instead.

-More importantly though, the process had exposed a strong correlation between MIT’s success, and its relatively high ratio of non-faculty staff.
+More importantly, the process had also exposed a strong correlation between MIT’s success and its relatively high ratio of non-faculty staff.
 It had become clear that students flocked to the time honoured institution not just for its academic prestige, but also in quest of the intangible quality of community; an emergent phenomenon that was largely the result of broad and rich interactions with non-teaching staff.

 For Williams—who indeed did go on to write a book about her experience—the process also raised an epistemological question.